koressel/CRUD_CMS/README.md

-This project was forked from a CMS(Content Management System) I built as part of a freelance project.
-This project came about because I was searching for a free CMS plugin for Node.js that didnt require the use of markup.
+This project was forked from a CMS (Content Management System) I built as part of a freelance project.
+This project originated while searching for a CMS plugin for Node.js that was both free, and didnt require the use of markdown.
 None existed so I built my own.
 This solution isn't very robust, but rather offers a quick drop-in solution to get up and running fast.
 The file/folder and variable names are ambiguous in this version for reusability.

 Feel free to email me if you have any questions at koressel.dev@gmail.com.